pop-os/beta/README.md

 Pop!_OS 20.04 Beta ISO is located here:

-Upgrade from 18.04 and 19.10 to 20.04 with the command `sudo pop-upgrade release upgrade -f systemd`
+Upgrade from 18.04 and 19.10 to 20.04 with the command `sudo pop-upgrade release upgrade systemd -f`

 Upgrade from 19.04 to 20.04 by first upgrading to 19.10 with `sudo pop-upgrade release upgrade systemd`.
-After the successful updgrade, run `sudo pop-upgrade release upgrade -f systemd` to upgrade to the 20.04 beta.
+After the successful updgrade, run `sudo pop-upgrade release upgrade systemd -f` to upgrade to the 20.04 beta.

 ## Reporting Issues